baerrus/hasher-server/README.md

 # hasher-server

-### A highly scalable MD5 hash caclulating server in C++.
+### A highly scalable hash computing server in C++.
 Demonstates a vertically scalable network server design.
-Accepts line delimited string inputs and returns hex-encoded MD5 hash of each string.
+Accepts newline delimited stream of strings and returns hex-encoded MD5 hash of each string.

 # The Architecture

 The architecture is built around three elements: main thread that listens and accepts new client connections.
 Handling client connections is farmed out to thread pool #1.
-So it can service up to N connections simultaneously.
+So it can service up to N connections simultaneously (configurable).
-Executing hash computations is performed on a another thread pool (pool #2).
+Executing hash computations is performed on a another thread.
+The 'compute' thread is allocated per connection.
+This choice is preferred due to natural, sequential order in input data.
+A drawback of this approach is that dormant clients (clients sending little to no data) would allocate as much valuable server resource as clients that send a lot of data.
+If the data had no order we could use the alternative described below (with expected higher performance).

+The server listening interface and port as well as capacity of both pools are configurable via environment variables.

+Also added a basic, single thread python implementation to compare performance.

+ ## Alternative Design
  All clients collectively send their computational load to pool #2.
-Note that each client's computations are executed on different threads but sequientially to preserve correctness and order of the result stream.
-Both capacity pools are configurable via environment variables.
+Note that each client's computations are executed on different spreading the load in th emost efficient way.
+The pre-requisit is, of course, that the input data has no order to it.

- ## Alternative Design

- A solid alternative would be to use a dedicated compute thread per each client connection.
-A drawback of this approach is that dormant clients (clients sending little to no data) would consume as much valuable server resource as clients that send a lot of data.
-An advantage is maintaining a stable sequential order of inputs vs output.
-The drawbacks vs advantages of the main approach that was implemented are the exact reverse.

 # Dependencies